eclipse-iceoryx/iceoryx/doc/design/eventdriven-callbacks.md

  - **state driven** a repeating reaction which is caused by a specific structural state until the state changes.
       Example: a subscriber has stored samples which were not inspected by the user.
- - **robust API** we use this term to describe an API which is nearly impossible to misuse.
-Important in concurrent code since a misuse can lead to race conditions, Heisenbugs and in general hard to debug problems.
+ - **robust API** we use this term to describe an API which is hard to misuse.
+Especially important in concurrent code since a misuse can lead to race conditions, Heisenbugs and in general hard to debug problems.
  - **robust API feature** a feature we only support to increase the robustness of the API and bugs caused by misuse.